rokath/tip/docs/TipUserManual.md

 * one additional byte for each 3 unreplacable bytes
 * Additional Special Cases Handling:
   * If there is a single unreplacable byte and it is >191, we simply copy it.
-  * If there are several unreplacable bytes and all >191, src ends with a pattern, we simply copy them.
+  * If there are several unreplacable bytes and all >191 and src ends with a pattern, we simply copy them.

 ```diff
 - 191 pattern IDs usable (75 % OF 255)